Shobnom Bubly

-Shobnom Yeasmin Bubly, professionally known as Shobnom Bubly, is a Bangladeshi film actress and former news presenter.
-Bubly is mostly known for her marriage with Shakib Khan opposite whom she made her acting debut in the film Bossgiri in 2016 and since then the two have collaborated multiple times.
+Shobnom Yeasmin Bubly (born 20 November 1989), professionally known as Shobnom Bubly, is a Bangladeshi film actress and former news presenter.
+(Note: multiple sources:) Bubly is mostly known for her marriage with Shakib Khan opposite whom she made her acting debut in the film Bossgiri in 2016 and since then the two have collaborated multiple times.
+(Note: multiple sources:)

 Early life

-Bubly was born in Dhaka, Bangladesh.
+Bubly was born on 20 November 1989 in Dhaka, Bangladesh, but her family's ancestral home is in the Sonaimuri Upazila of Noakhali district.
 She is the third of four children.
 Her father is a retired Armed Police (APBN) Officer, and her mother is a housewife.
 One of her elder sisters, Nazmin Mimi, is a playback singer and the other one, Sharmin Sweety, is a former news presenter.
 Her only brother, Jahid Hasan Akash, is a student.

 Bubly completed her bachelor's in economics from National University and was also reportedly enrolled in an evening MBA program at the Dhaka University.
 Inspired by her elder sister's stint as a news presenter, she auditioned for the Banglavision Television channel and was selected as a news anchor in 2013.